mikependon/RepoDB/Docs/pages/field.rst

 From
 ----

-Use the `From` method to parse an array of string together.
+Is used to parse an array of strings and convert it back as an enumerable.

 .. highlight:: c#